 At this time I'm not aware of any side effects from Formula 1.
 I believe that in healthy people, Formula 1 is safe.
 If anyone has experienced side effects please comment below.
 It's possible that the soy in Formula 1 may be a problem for some people so they need to consider this.

 Those who this might be an issue include those with some types of cancer like breast cancer or endometrial cancer, which may -in theory-be activated by soy.
 This is a common warning with soy although direct human evidence is lacking.
 Still, for those with cancer, its something to talk to your oncologist about.

 Soy might also reduce thyroid hormone levels.
-This is because soy contain compounds called goitrogens.
+This is because soy contains compounds called goitrogens.
 This can be a problem for people with hypothyroidism.
-For those with hypothyroid problems, just don't drink the shake within 1-2 hours of taking your thyroid medicine (levothyroxin).
+For those with hypothyroid problems, just don't drink the shake within 1-2 hours of taking your thyroid medicine (levothyroxine).
 If you do this, I don't think the Herbalife Formula 1 shake will have any effect on your thyroid hormone levels.

-Soy is often blamed for causing hypothyroism but this is not true.
-But, just for peace of mind, those who have hypothyrodism should get their TSH levels checked after a month or so of using Formula 1 to see if their thyroid meds need to be adjusted.
+Soy is often blamed for causing hypothyroidism but this is not true.
+But, just for peace of mind, those who have hypothyroidism should get their TSH levels checked after a month or so of using Formula 1 to see if their thyroid meds need to be adjusted.
 I doubt if they would need to.

 Formula 1 Price

 I did not see a way to order Formula 1 directly at the Herbalife website so I'm not sure of the price.
 The majority of business Herbalife generates is through Herbalife associates.

 As such, it's possible that different associates may sell Formula 1 for different prices.
 Here is a 30 day supply on Amazon to compare prices.
 Various Herbalife distributors also sell on eBay.
 As such it might be smart to shop around for the best price.